 Sometimes It’s a No-Brainer…

 Sometimes, you don’t need to go through all five questions to make a decision.
-When my wife bought her VW Beetle a few years ago, the dealer tried to sell us “rim insurance” in case she hit a man-eating pothole and dented her tire rims.
+When my wife bought her VW Beetle years ago, the dealer tried to sell us “rim insurance” in case she hit a man-eating pothole and dented her tire rims.
 I nearly broke into laughter.
 My wife and I have been driving for over 50 years combined in such hazardous places as rural Texas and downtown L.A., and neither of us has had a rim destroyed by a man-eating pothole.
-We didn’t bother investigating what a replacement rim would cost — this is a Beetle, not a bling-bearing Escalade.
+We didn’t bother investigating what a replacement rim would cost — this is a Beetle, not a Ferrari.

-If you think rim insurance is silly, when I enrolled in USC for my MBA, the school tried to sell me education insurance.
-Yes, education insurance.
-In case I got sick and couldn’t complete the program, I’d be off the hook for my tuition and loans.
+If you think rim insurance is silly, when I enrolled in USC for my MBA, the school tried to sell me education insurance in case I got sick and couldn’t complete the program, I’d be off the hook for my tuition and loans.
 (Note: This is the exact same MBA program that taught me smart investing and the concept of time value of money.
 So I think this was a test of my business acumen.)
 Back then, I was a healthy male in my 30s, and since I don’t participate in cliff diving or bomb defusing, the odds were slim that I’d suffer something debilitating or get pregnant.
 And from what I’ve seen, universities are pretty flexible in enabling students to resume their educations when they’ve recovered from whatever ails them.

 Now isn’t it possible that a computer company or a car dealer or an MBA program truly has your best interests at heart?
 Aren’t the extended warranties a sign that they really care about your investment, and just want to make sure you’re protected?

 Sure it’s possible — but I wouldn’t bet on it.